julitr0/readflow/README.md

-# ReadFlow
+# Link to Reader

 Transform newsletters into distraction-free reading on your Kindle.
-ReadFlow converts your favorite email newsletters and articles into Kindle-compatible format for seamless, distraction-free reading.
+Link to Reader converts your favorite email newsletters and articles into Kindle-compatible format for seamless, distraction-free reading.

 ## ✨ Features

 ### 📧 Email Processing & Conversion
-- **Personal Email Address**: Each user gets a unique ReadFlow email address
+- **Personal Email Address**: Each user gets a unique Link to Reader email address
 - **Newsletter Support**: Compatible with Substack, Medium, ConvertKit, and more
 - **HTML to Kindle**: Automatic conversion to MOBI/AZW3 format
 - **Metadata Preservation**: Maintains article title, author, and date